 The Remington property is in an emerging gold belt prospective for low-intermediate sulphidation systems and mesothermal gold systems located north of the historic Bralorne Gold Camp.
 Staked as part of the Spences Bridge Gold Project consolidation in advance of the Bralorne acquisition, the Remington Property is located in central British Columbia near the town of Goldbridge.
-The Remington property has not been systematically mapped and has been never drilled.
-With the geology differing from that of the Spences Bridge Gold Project, the Company is exploring the Remington property as a separate project.
+The property has not been systematically mapped and has been never drilled.
+The Company is exploring the Remington property as a separate project with the same systematic greenfields exploration strategy with the purpose of generating a prospect pipeline for the Bralorne Gold Project.
 The project consists of 22 mineral titles totalling 33,839.1 hectares.
-In the fall of 2019 the same systematic phase based exploration program as conducted on the Spences Bridge Project was initiated, 220 stream sediment samples and 71 rock samples were collected using a team of 16 field geologists based out of Goldbridge, BC over a 25 day program.
-In 2020, the continuation and completion of the Remington Phase 1 program took place from September 18th to October 10th.
-A total of 154 stream sediment samples and 44 rock samples were collected.
-A total of 605 first order drainage basins were investigated from 2019 to 2020.
-Phase 1 yeided 12 multi-basin-multi-element prospects that require follow-up.
-Follow-up, detailed geologic mapping, and grid-based soil geochemistry surveys are planned for 2021.